gauravmeena0708/logsec/pages/ELL884 NLP.md

 	- TODO do [[Levenshtein Distance]]
 		- How similar are two strings?
 		- Which is closest?
+		- Uses:
 			- Machine Translation
 			- Information Extraction
 		- Speech Recognition
 	- Statistical language Models
 		- TODO [[N-Grams]]